 - Paul Macartney

-In an act of typical Beatles largesse, plans were even made to charter a plane to fly over Everest, and take photos for the cover.
+In an act of typical Beatles excess, plans were even made to charter a plane to fly over Mount Everest, and take photos for the cover.

 But the feeling that the title wasn't quite right remained.
 And then; inspiration: